Paymo Logo

 According to PMI®’s PMBOK Guide (5th edition), a project charter is a “document issued by the project initiator or sponsor that formally authorizes the existence of a project and provides the project manager with the authority to apply organizational resources to project activities.”

-In simple terms, a project charter is a brief document that clearly points out the project’s scope, participants, benefits, and objectives.
+A project charter is a brief document that points out the project’s scope, participants, benefits, and objectives.
+It is an essential asset of project management.

-It’s usually created by a project manager and presented to a group of stakeholders for approval.
+It’s usually created by a project manager and presented to stakeholders for approval.
 This is why the charter is written during initiation, before the project’s kick-off.

 A common misconception is to believe that the project’s sponsor is entirely responsible for writing the project charter.
-In reality, sponsors might not even have the time or project management experience to do this.
-What they can do is delegate another person (commonly a project manager) to do this in their place (or help them in the process) and authorize its final version.
+Sponsors might not have the time or project management experience to do this.
+They usually delegate another person (commonly a project manager) to do this in their place (or help them in the process) and authorize its final version.

 A project charter can help establish your responsibility as a project manager and keep the entire team on the same page even before work on the project starts.

-Note: The project charter is not the same thing as a project management plan.
+Note: The project charter is different from a project management plan.
 The latter is a comprehensive document that contains all the steps and details on how a project should be executed.
 Comparatively, a project charter doesn’t include all tasks that team members are responsible for and doesn’t further develop upon the execution stage.
 Most project charters are short and informative compared to detailed project management plans.
 So keep them short at around 3-5 pages.

 Tip: Always think about the Return on Investment.
 When approving a project, stakeholders will first consider what they can gain from the project.
-That’s why it’s best to focus on a project’s benefits and profit opportunities at all times.
+That’s why it’s best to always focus on a project’s benefits and profit opportunities.

-Creating a project charter is your perfect chance to identify the main stakeholders and find out their needs and problems.
-Based on these, you’ll estimate the costs of the project and name the resources you’ll most likely need.
+2. You show stakeholders how you’ll distribute their budget and resources.
+Creating a project charter is your perfect chance to identify the main stakeholders and determine their needs and problems.
+Based on these, you’ll estimate the project’s costs and name the resources you’ll most likely need.

-Tip: Think of your project charter as a sales document or sales pitch.
-Through it, you’ll present stakeholders with a short file that can show them exactly what they get for the money they’re spending.
-This helps them make definite decisions and prioritize their needs.
+Tip: Think of it as a sales document or sales pitch.
+Through it, you’ll present stakeholders with a brief presentation showing them precisely what they get for the money they’re spending.
+This helps them make decisions and prioritize their needs.

 Tip: Use the project charter for your team’s meetings to remind your colleagues of your objectives and the project’s benefits.

-Covering all important elements that can impact a project’s evolution in the charter is vital.
+Covering all vital project charter elements that can impact a project’s evolution in the charter is vital.

 Answer the following question: Why are we starting this project?

 Outline the project’s background and your and your stakeholders’ reasons for starting the project.
-These can be either internal (e.g., new strategic goals within the company) or external ones (e.g., market or competitor changes).
+These can be internal (e.g., new strategic goals within the company) or external (e.g., market or competitor changes).

-Tip: Hold a meeting with your clients and stakeholders to see their expectations and motivations.
-This allows you to scope out potential misunderstandings that would later affect the project’s evolution.
+Tip: Meet your clients and stakeholders to see their expectations and motivations.
+This allows you to scope out potential misunderstandings affecting the project’s evolution.

 Knowing your objectives is one of the reasons why you’re writing this project charter.
 Define specific goals.
 Remember that you’ll then have to measure your progress against them and make adjustments.
-So make sure they’re measurable and think of the ways in which you’ll be able to meet these targets.
+So make sure they’re measurable and think of how you’ll be able to meet these targets.

 Tip: Create SMART (Specific, Measurable, Achievable, Relevant, Time-bound) objectives.
-This way, you’ll be able to find out exactly if you achieved them or not, how you did it, and what the benefits are.
+This way, you’ll find out precisely if you achieved them, how you did it, and the benefits.
 Here’s an example of a SMART goal: Increase the website’s organic traffic by 20% in 3 months by creating new blog posts.
+Or go for the OKR methodology, a coherent framework for goal-setting.

 Mention all key stakeholders from the very beginning.
 A stakeholder is a person or group that can influence a project AND is affected by its success or failure.
-Stakeholders can be clients, managers, company employees, suppliers, investors, communities, administrators, organizations, and so on.
+Stakeholders can be clients, managers, company employees, suppliers, investors, communities, administrators, organizations, etc.

-The project charter should clearly mention who’s in charge of funding, project charter approval, and any other key duties.
+The project charter should mention who’s in charge of funding, project charter approval, and any other vital duties.

-Tip: For small projects, it’s fine to mention every single stakeholder.
-But for larger projects, you can opt to include only those with decisive power in your project charter together with their role.
+Tip: It’s OK to mention every stakeholder for small projects.
+But for larger projects, you can include only those with decisive power in your project charter and their role.
 But this is entirely up to your needs and the involvement of the project’s stakeholders.

-This part refers to the project’s limits, what’s fine to work on, and what you should avoid.
-Define clear guidelines on what your team is allowed or not to do in order to finish a project.
+This part refers to the project’s limits, what’s OK to work on, and what you should avoid.
+Define clear guidelines on what your team is allowed or not to do to finish a project.

 Tip: Pay close attention to this part, as you could later use it for your scope management steps and when creating the Project Scope Statement.

 A risk is any event, factor, task, action, or situation that negatively affects a project’s evolution, timeline, costs, resources, goals, and results.
 A risk that’s not controlled nor removed on time can severely damage a project, even end it altogether.
-Some examples are conflicts between stakeholders, inadequate team training, system outages, late suppliers, etc.
+Some examples are stakeholder conflicts, inadequate team training, system outages, late suppliers, etc.

 Assumptions are statements and situations related to a project’s progress that you assume are true without solid proof.
-You might expect that new technology will be available in time, outsourced work will be cheaper during the next two months, all stakeholders will attend your last meeting, and so on.
+You might expect new technology to be available in time, outsourced work will be cheaper during the next two months; all stakeholders will attend your last meeting, and so on.

-Constraints refer to your limits in terms of costs, time, quality, risk, scope, and resources.
-Having a constraint usually means you have to schedule and execute work by keeping limits in mind.
-Say you must finish 20% of all tasks within the first week, or only one designer is available for a project when you’d really need at least two.
+Constraints refer to your limits regarding costs, time, quality, risk, scope, and resources.
+Having a constraint usually means you must schedule and execute work by keeping limits in mind.
+Say you must finish 20% of all tasks within the first week, or only one designer is available for a project when you’d need at least two.

 Dependencies represent all the elements (projects and other operations) that influence a project’s schedule.
-These can also be part of your risk management plan if they pose a threat to the project’s success.
-Some examples include a project’s start date depending on a previous project’s completion, a partnership influences the existence of a project, a deliverable from a previous project is needed in order for this project to start, and more.
+These can also be part of your risk management plan if they threaten the project’s success.
+Some examples include a project’s start date depending on a previous project’s completion, a partnership influencing the existence of a project, a deliverable from a previous project being needed for this project to start, and more.

 Project dependencies can also refer to the relationship between a project’s tasks.
-Establishing these will show the right sequence in which you should complete them and if a task depends on any resource whatsoever.
+Establishing these will show the correct sequence in which you should complete them and whether a task depends on any resource.
 These dependencies, however, will be mentioned when you’re planning your project and not in the charter.

-Tip: In your project charter, include everything that can negatively impact your project or delay its development.
-If you’ve left out any factor from this stage, you’re more likely to forget about it even during planning and be unprepared to handle it when it actually matters.
+Tip: Include everything in your project charter that can negatively impact your project or delay its development.
+If you’ve left out any factor from this stage, you’re more likely to forget it even during planning and be unprepared to handle it when it matters.

-Your milestones contain not only your most important events but also the date when your project starts and when you should complete it.
+Your milestones contain your most meaningful events and the date when your project starts and when you should complete it.

 Tip: A great tool for displaying milestones is the Gantt Chart.
-You can use this project management technique to plan tasks in advance and keep track of their development, including the people responsible for them and their input.
-So choose an easy Gantt chart builder that is great for progress tracking.
+You can use this project management technique to plan tasks and keep track of their development, including the people responsible for them and their input.
+So, choose an easy Gantt chart builder for progress tracking.

 Create your first Gantt Chart with a free Paymo trial.

 Tip: Use your previous projects and tasks as a benchmark to create these estimates – if they’re similar in structure.
-One way of doing this is to track the time you’ve spent on your previous projects.
+One way to do this is to track your time on your previous projects.
 And you can use that data to create time reports.

-A communication method is sometimes included in the project charter as well.
-This helps you identify exactly how you (as a project manager) will communicate with your team, stakeholders, and clients, as well as when and how you’ll hold your meetings with them.
+Bonus: A communication method is also sometimes included in the project charter.
+This helps you identify precisely how you (as a project manager) will communicate with your team, stakeholders, and clients and when and how you’ll hold your meetings with them.
 Even if you won’t include this in the project charter, establishing a communication strategy is mandatory for the project management plan.

 Project Charter Template